 Most flea medications are fast-action and can kill the fleas on your cat in just a few hours.
 However, they only remain effective for a while before their strength wears off.
 It is crucial to use the prescribed medication for the recommended duration.
 This will ensure the complete eradication of fleas and prevent possible re-infestation.

 Also, treat your home, especially in warm areas like carpets, upholstery, and bedding.
 Any eggs hiding within the fabric will hatch after a while, causing a recurrent flea problem.

 The easiest way to treat your home is to clean your pet’s bedding and schedule steam cleaning for your upholstery and carpeting.
 Be extra keen on areas where your cat frequents.
 Also, dispose of all the vacuumed dirt and debris in a sealed plastic bag.

 Fleas are easier to prevent than to eliminate.
 One round of washing your textiles with high heat settings and vacuuming your home is not enough to guarantee you will not deal with a re-infestation.
-Repeat the above steps at least once weekly to ensure fleas stay off your property for good.
+Repeat these steps at least once weekly to ensure that fleas stay off your property for good.

 A female flea can lay up to 50 eggs daily for up to 50 days.
 You can easily find yourself dealing with a full-blown flea infestation, especially during the warm months.
 If your efforts to fight the bugs don’t seem to work, it may be time to seek the help of professional flea exterminators.